-DC PCSB will not report the results in case fewer than 10 students are included in a particular metric result, and the points associated with that measure will be removed from the total points possible in the PMF.7
+DC PCSB will not report results when fewer than 10 students are included in a particular measure.
+The points associated with that measure will be removed from the total points possible in the PMF.7

-7 PCSB will report results in all cases where 10 or more students are included in a metric result, even if less than 5.0% or greater than 95.0% of the students meet the criteria.
+7 DC PCSB will report results in all cases where 10 or more students are included in a metric result, even if less than 5.0% or greater than 95.0% of the students meet the criteria.